 Buying a Home When Rates Are Rising

-So, how can you still make your way into the housing market in this rising-interest-rate environment?
-Below we highlight a few options.
+How can you still make your way into the housing market in a rising-interest-rate environment?
+Below we highlight a few options:

 - Boost your creditworthiness.
 Sure, your credit score might already be above 700, but there's always room for improvement.
-Chip away at your debt load to lower your debt-to-income ratio, review your credit reports for any lingering blemishes or errors that can be removed and consider increasing your down payment amount.
-Borrowers with FICO scores in the 700-759 range may see an average mortgage rate of 4.662 percent while those with scores of 760 or higher might expect an average rate of 4.44 percent.
-That's only a $40 difference in the monthly payment but adds up to thousands of dollars saved over the life of the loan.
+Chip away at your debt load to lower your debt-to-income ratio, review your credit reports for any lingering blemishes or errors that can be removed, and consider increasing your down payment amount.
+Borrowers with FICO scores in the 700-759 range may see an average mortgage rate of 2.798% for a 30-year loan for $200,000 while those with scores of 760 or higher might expect an average rate of 2.576%.
+That's barely a $20 difference in the monthly payment but it adds up to thousands of dollars saved over the life of the loan.

 - Pay mortgage points at closing.
 Mortgage points, also known as "discount points" are fees you pay to help you get a lower interest rate on your loan.
-One mortgage point is equal to 1 percent of your loan amount, so on a $200,000 mortgage, one point would cost $2,000.
+One mortgage point is equal to 1% of your loan amount, so on a $200,000 mortgage, one point would cost $2,000.
 Another advantage of mortgage points is that they might be tax-deductible.
-If you're already eligible to deduct the interest you paid on your mortgage, then you might be able to deduct the points paid on the mortgage as well, according to the Internal Revenue Service.
+If you're already eligible to deduct the interest you paid on your mortgage, then you might be able to deduct the points paid on the mortgage as well.

 Additionally, you might be able to take advantage of a mortgage refinance if rates improve not long after you get a mortgage.